weidai11/cryptopp/Readme.txt

 5.2.3 - fixed issues with FIPS algorithm test vectors
       - put RSASSA-ISO into DLL

-5.3 - Ported to MSVC .NET 2005 with support for x86-64
+5.3 - ported to MSVC .NET 2005 with support for x86-64
-    - Added defense against AES timing attacks, and more AES test vectors
+    - added defense against AES timing attacks, and more AES test vectors
-    - Changed StaticAlgorithmName() of Rijndael to "AES", CTR to "CTR"
+    - changed StaticAlgorithmName() of Rijndael to "AES", CTR to "CTR"

 5.4 - added Salsa20
     - updated Whirlpool to version 3.0
+    - ported to GCC 4.1

 Written by Wei Dai